February is the heart health awareness month in Australia, aiming to raise awareness on health-related diseases.

 On a positive note, there are steps to take to reduce the risks of heart disease.
 And there is no better time to take the first step than during the celebration of Heart Health Month.

-Participating in a first aid course presents a valuable opportunity for groups and individuals to learn more about cardiovascular disease and ways to treat it.
-This heart health month, First Aid Pro focuses on supporting thousands of Australians to deliver life-saving assistance, which is vital in empowering people to take care of their hearts.
+Participating in a first aid course presents a valuable opportunity for groups and individuals to learn more about the risks of cardiovascular disease and what to do for someone suffering a heart attack or cardiac arrest.
+This heart health month, First Aid Pro focuses on supporting thousands of Australians to deliver life-saving emergency care, while encouraging people to take care of their hearts.

 Visit our website to book a First Aid course today.